openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-7/03-podman.md

 There's no Podman process, which might be confusing.
 Lets explain this a bit.
 What many people don't know is that containers disconnect from Podman after they are started.
 Podman keeps track of meta-data in ~/.local/share/containers (/var/lib/containers is only used for containers started by root) which tracks which containers are created, running, and stopped (killed).
 The meta-data that Podman tracks is what enables a "podman ps" command to work.

-In the case of Podman, containers disconnect from their parent processes so that they don't die when the Podman.
+In the case of Podman, containers disconnect from their parent processes so that they don't die when Podman exit exits.
 In the case of Docker and CRI-O which are daemons, containers disconnect from the parent process so that they don't die when the daemon is restarted.
 For Podman and CRI-O, there is utility which runs before runc called conmon (Container Monitor).
 The conmon utility disconnects the container from the engine by doing forking twice (called a double fork).
 That means, the execution chain looks something like this with Podman:

 ``bash -> podman -> conmon -> conmon -> runc -> bash``